John-bju/SIL-translation-test/README.md

 <img src="README_pics/Screenshot_20260713_125904.png" width="800" height="1200" />

 Fill in the "name" and "secret" information and click "Add secret".
-Make sure you only name the tokens what they are called in this document (`CROWDIN_PROJECT_ID`, `CROWDIN_GITHUB_TOKEN`, `CROWDIN_PERSONAL_TOKEN`).
+Make sure you only name the tokens what they are named below.
 If this is not done, then the GitHub workflow will not register the tokens and Crowdin will not work.
+Here are examples of what the tokens should look like with their needed names. **THESE ARE EXAMPLES AND ARE NOT REAL TOKENS**

+`CROWDIN_PROJECT_ID` ≈ 346867

+`CROWDIN_GITHUB_TOKEN` ≈ ghp_i7KCtEo9rUxgDZZ6k9xY4YydWZcBsP2EJUbd

+`CROWDIN_PERSONAL_TOKEN` ≈ 9fcd75f1e2fa8132788171db0ca12624c65e0855d5af9391410e5402c4a7d479a39429b2d2217509

 <img src="README_pics/Screenshot_20260723_141526.png" width="800" height="1200" />